-But destiny had planted many obstacles almost at every corner of my life – be it the chronic poor health of my kids, constantly moving from one country to another for my husband’s job or having to take care of an elderly family member – I never ever got the ‘chance’ to start working.
+But destiny had planted many obstacles almost at every corner of my life – be it the chronic poor health of my kids, constantly moving from one country to another for my husband’s job, or having to take care of an elderly family member – I never ever got the ‘chance’ to start working.
 But, I just could not give up on my dream of having a career one day.
-As my second child became three, I grew extremely ambitious and positive about to be able to start working.
+As my second child became three, I grew extremely ambitious and positive about being able to start working.

 But, I could not afford to abandon my dreams even for a day.
 I constantly nurtured them in my heart.

 Whenever I look back at my life, I feel overwhelmingly grateful to this lady who changed my entire life in a significantly positive way.
 I always fall short of words to express my deep gratitude towards her and wanted to share this story with the world as a mark of thankfulness to the woman who gave me my wings.
-This story could also inspire women who are trying to follow their dreams in spite of lot of odds and hurdles, as giving up on our dreams is not even an option.
+This story could also inspire women who are trying to follow their dreams in spite of many odds and hurdles, as giving up on our dreams is not even an option.